neon-sector/xenotime/README.md

 **XENOTIME** is a Rust/Piston-based 2D/3D game engine/platform.
 Its primary focuses are efficency, consistency, and immersion.

-**Indes Note:** XENOTIME is currently in its early stages.
+**Note:** XENOTIME is currently in its early stages.
 We're still laying out the first version of the design concept, so nothing is implemented yet.

 ### What's with the crazy name?